 Find out what’s working and what’s not when fishing in the Nanaimo area on Central Vancouver Island.
-Tips, best practices, places and the go-to lures are just a sample of what you’ll find in our fishing report.
+From Thrasher Rock, Gabriola Island, Entrance Island, Five Finger Island, Snake Island and even Departure Bay and Neck Point, you’ll find everything you need for your time on the water around Nanaimo.
+Key tips, best practices, places and the go-to lures are just a sample of what you’ll find in our fishing report.

 Nanaimo Fishing Report